PRYDc10P8Pf8vVMfnC1Qlum/Voluntree/README.md

 python file to display the event that was searched for.
 First, look for the event, and if the user is authorized, then check if the event is liked by current_user.
 If the event is liked, it is displayed with ‘Вподобано’; otherwise, ‘Вподобати.’
 In case the user liked the event, an instance of UserLikedEvents is created.
 Also, in the end, it returns the total number of likes that the event has.

 # filter.py
 function filter_event is responsible for the filter search bar.
 By using the tags, the user can adjust the function to display needed events.
-The function returns the list of events sorted by the most recent ones that fall in the chosen category.
+The function returns the list of events sorted by those that fall in the chosen category.
 If no tags are selected, the function returns every event possible.
 Function filter_events_with_tags refreshes the page and displays the result events.

 # home.py